 The ADF COSMO-RS (COnductor like Screening MOdel for Realistic Solvents) program is a program that can be used for calculating thermodynamic properties of (mixed) fluids.
-The COSMO-RS method was developed by Klamt and coworkers [1-3].
+The COSMO-RS method was developed by Klamt and coworkers .
 On the basis of the framework of COSMO-RS, Lin and Sandler suggested a variation, the COSMO-SAC (where SAC denotes segment activity coefficient) model.
 There are different implementations of COSMO-RS and COSMO-SAC or derivatives, and different parametrizations.
 The implementation of COSMO-RS in ADF is described in Ref. , which is based on the COSMO-RS method developed by Klamt et al. .
 The implementation of COSMO-SAC 2013-ADF in ADF is based on the COSMO-SAC model developed by Xiong et al. .
 The implementation of COSMO-SAC 2016-ADF in ADF is based on the COSMO-SAC model developed by Hsieh et al. , but the parameters in COSMO-SAC 2016-ADF were optimized by Chen et al., like in , for use with ADF.
+The implementation of COSMO-SAC DHB-ADF in ADF is based on the COSMO-SAC-DHB model developed by Chen et al. , but the parameters were reoptimized by Chen et al. for use with ADF.

 With COSMO-RS it is possible to use a thermodynamically consistent combinatorial contribution to the chemical potential as is used in Ref. , and a temperature dependent hydrogen bond interaction, also described in Ref. .
 The parameters in the paper were reparametrized for ADF, see Ref. for details.